And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 We could ask Sarah Palin about it.

-We could ask uh Miguel uh uh uh Estrada.
+We could ask Miguel Estrada.

-And then we could ask Democrat nominees for the Supreme Court or the federal courts, any Republicans trying to destroy your life.
+And then we could ask Democrat nominees for the Supreme Court or the federal courts, any Republicans trying to destroy your life?

 So who is this we, Obama?